 Delicious Mongolian Beef, quickly stir fried with udon noodles for a quick and easy meal that’s ready in a flash!
 An easy and delicious weeknight meal.

 I love Mongolian Beef and it’s in regular rotation in my kitchen.
 I usually just cook up the beef and serve it over rice.
 I’ve recently been enjoying it stir fried with udon noodles and it’s been a delicious, quick and easy dinner that I thought deserved sharing.

-If you’re not familiar with Mongolian Beef flavours, it’s best described as sweet and salty, with distinct notes of both from the soy sauce and sugar.
+If you’re not familiar with Mongolian Beef flavours, it’s best described as sweet and salty, with distinct notes both from the soy sauce and sugar.

 Added to the delicious sauce, are easy to use, shelf-stable udon noodles.
 These udon need no pre-cooking.
 Simply add them directly to your hot stir fry and cook until warmed through.
 With just a short marinade time, this dish is ready in a flash and a great weeknight meal!

 Mongolian Beef sauce is, by nature, on the sweet side.
 It’s kind of the unique feature of this dish.
 That said, you can certainly dial back the brown sugar in the sauce a bit if it’s too much so for your taste.
 (Though I always suggest trying it as written first, then going from there).

 Get the Recipe: Mongolian Beef Udon

-- 14 oz. udon noodles (shelf stable)
+- 14 oz. udon noodles, shelf stable

-- 2 tsp vegetable oil
+- 2 tsp vegetable oil, for frying beef

 - 1/2 tsp baking soda

-- 1 tsp sugar
+- 1 tsp white sugar

 - 1 Tbsp cornstarch

-- 1 Tbsp soy sauce
+- 1 Tbsp soy sauce, low sodium recommended

 - 1 tsp rice vinegar